michelreifenrath/inventree_order_calculator_streamlit/README.md

 - Allows users to select target assembly parts from a dropdown menu (populated from a configurable InvenTree category).
 - Users can define the desired quantity for each selected assembly part.
 - Multiple assembly parts can be added to the calculation list.
-- Recursively calculates the total required quantity for each base component based on the BOMs of the target assemblies.
+- Recursively calculates the total required quantity for each base component and intermediate sub-assembly based on the BOMs of the target assemblies.
+- **Calculates and displays required sub-assemblies**, showing:
+    - Total quantity needed across all target assemblies.
+    - Current stock on hand.
+    - Quantity already allocated/required for other orders/builds (fetched from InvenTree).
+    - Effective available stock (`Verfügbar` = Stock - Required for Order).
+    - Net quantity that needs to be built (`Zu bauen` = Total Needed - Verfügbar).
+- **Calculates net base component requirements** by considering the effective available stock of intermediate sub-assemblies, preventing over-ordering of base parts.
+- **Correctly handles shared sub-assemblies** by aggregating their total requirement across all parent assemblies before calculating build needs and component requirements.
 - Fetches current stock levels and quantities on pending/placed purchase orders for base components from InvenTree.
-- Option to exclude parts based on specific Suppliers or Manufacturers.
+- Option to exclude parts based on specific Suppliers or Manufacturers (display filter).
-- Displays the final list of parts that need to be ordered, grouped by the initial input assembly, with clear quantity breakdowns.
+- Displays the final list of base parts that need to be ordered and sub-assemblies to be built.
-- Allows downloading the grouped order list (including input assembly information) as a CSV file.
+- Allows downloading the order lists (base parts and sub-assemblies) as CSV files.
 - Uses Streamlit caching (`@st.cache_data`, `@st.cache_resource`) to optimize performance by reducing redundant API calls.
 - Includes a "Restart Calculation" button to clear results and start over.
 - Dockerized for easy deployment and consistent environment (`Dockerfile`, `docker-compose.yml`).